 An example of a binary hash tree.
 Hashes 0-0 and 0-1 are the hash values of data blocks L1 and L2, respectively, and hash 0 is the hash of the concatenation of hashes 0-0 and 0-1.

-Further in 2008, an individual (or a group of individuals) that go by the name Satoshi Nakamato conceptualized the theory of distributed blockchains.
+Further in 2008, an individual (or a group of individuals) that go by the name Satoshi Nakamato conceptualized the theory of distributed blockchain and laid the blockchain background.
 Improving the design in a unique way to add blocks to the initial chain without requiring them to be signed by trusted parties, Nakamato revolutionized the whole space.
 The modified trees would contain a secure history of data exchanges, utilize a peer-to-peer network for timestamping and verifying each exchange, and could be managed autonomously without a central authority.
 The improvements made by Nakamato were so rudimentary and beneficial that blockchains have now become the backbone of cryptocurrencies.
 Today, the design serves as the public ledger for all transactions in the cryptocurrency space.

 In due course of time, the cryptocurrency blockchain file size has grown from 20 GB to 100 GB.
 The evolution of blockchains has been steady and promising.
 According to a recent study by Gartner, about 1 percent of all CIOs have indicated the incorporation of blockchains in their organizations, and around 8 percent of all CIOs are looking forward to actively implement blockchains in their organizational infrastructure.